readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Grant access to read a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add a user under a "Read Only Team" to grant **read** permissions to all the projects under that Team.
+You can add a user under a "Read Only team" to grant **read** permissions to all the projects under that team.
 This can be done under your organization's detail page > :guilabel:`Teams` > :guilabel:`Read Only` > :guilabel:`Invite Member`.

 To avoid this repetitive task for each employee of your company,
-the owner of the Read the Docs organization can mark one or many Teams for users matching the company's domain email
+the owner of the Read the Docs organization can mark one or many teams for users matching the company's domain email
-to join these Teams automaically when they Sign Up.
+to join these teams automaically when they sign up.

 For example, you can create a "General Documentation (Read Only)" team
 with the projects that all employees of your company should have access to
 and mark it as :guilabel:`Auto join users with an organization's email address to this team`.
-Then all users that Sign Up with their ``employee@company.com`` email will automatically join this Team and have **read** access to those projects.
+Then all users that sign up with their ``employee@company.com`` email will automatically join this team and have **read** access to those projects.

 Grant access to administer a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add a user under an "Admin Team" to grant **admin** permissions to all the projects under that Team.
+You can add a user under an "Admin team" to grant **admin** permissions to all the projects under that team.
 This can be done under your organization's detail page > :guilabel:`Teams` > :guilabel:`Admins` > :guilabel:`Invite Member`.

 Grant access to users to import a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Making the user member of any "Admin Team" under your organization (as mentioned in the previous section),
+Making the user member of any "Admin team" under your organization (as mentioned in the previous section),
 they will be granted access to import a project.

 Note that to be able to import a project, that user must have **admin** permissions in the GitHub, Bitbucket or GitLab repository associated,